 Transformation

 Most of us deal with insecurity.
-This week, let’s take a few minutes to explore the ways comparison keeps us from fulfilling our God-given assignments and explore ten powerful Scriptures on insecurity.
+This week, let’s take a few minutes to explore the ways comparison keeps us from fulfilling our God-given assignments and explore 12 powerful Scriptures on insecurity.
+Be sure to read to the end of today’s post for a free devotional eBook to help you overcome insecurity.

 Are you feeling insecure today?
 Let’s look at what God’s Word has to say about overcoming insecurity.